Search

 They are accessible to riders with almost any mobility device

-The powered lift has a 1,000lb lifting capacity and is 54 inches long and 34 inches wide, which lifts some of the largest and heaviest wheelchairs.
+The powered lift has a 1,000lb lifting capacity and is 54 inches long and 34 inches wide, which lifts some of the largest and heaviest wheelchairs in the industry.

 They have safety features to prevent staff injury